Rijul123/Board-Game/README.md

 # Board-Game
-Board game created using JavaFX as school project.
+Implemented various functions and eventHandlers for a Board game created using JavaFX, as a school project.